bdi2503/bdi2503/README.md

 ### :wink: About me
 I'm 25y.o. and I'm fond of data analysis.
 I graduated from the Bachelor's degree in Applied Mathematics and Master's degree in Applied Mechanics at the Moscow State University of Civil Engineering.
-My inspiration and desire to develop in the field of Data Analyst came during my studies at the university.
-I often worked with data, studied statistics and realized that I like it and I want to connect my future with it.
+My inspiration and desire to develop in the field of Data Analysis came during my studies at the university.
+I worked with data, studied statistics and realized that I like it and I want to connect my future with it.

 ### :email: Contacts
 [![Telegram Badge](https://img.shields.io/badge/-Telegram-26A5E4?style=flat&logo=Telegram&logoColor=white)](https://t.me/burykin_di)